Network Flow Log Audit with Cilium + CLS

 flow.drop_reason_desc | Drop reason description (only present when verdict is DROPPED) |

-flow.is_reply | Whether this is a reply packet |
+flow.is_reply | Whether it is a reply packet |

-flow.Summary | Flow summary info |
+flow.Summary | Traffic summary information |

-Enabling L7 Logs
+Enabling L7 Logging

 Configuration Example